 Through the partnership, the miller further incentivized farmers through a robust capacity building support to farming communities regarding post-harvest handling techniques in order to be able to meet the milling requirements.
 This knowledge sharing between private company and the farmer community has proven to reduce post-harvest losses previously encountered by farmers and has shown to stimulate interest for better farming.
+The TAAT Maize Compact intends to move swiftly with other climate smart maize grade 1 sifted flour with 13% moisture.
+Unga Limited is a milling company located in Nairobi whose maize flour is sold all over Kenya so thus validating how the success of the Maize technology has been levered for additional strategic partners for scaling.
+The Food Chain Miller has also been contracted by the Strategic Food Reserve Fund to supply 5,000 bags of 90kg and 450 bags of 90kg in October 2019 and November 2019, respectively as part of food reserve in Kenya.

-The TAAT Maize Compact intends to move swiftly with scaling up of the partnership with the miller and replicating the same model in other target countries.
+Picture 4: Food Miller purchase orders by the Strategic Food Reserve Fund scaling up of the partnership with the miller and replicating the same model in other target countries.
 Through this initiative, the Food Chain Millers have maintained a pool of over 2,400 smallholder farmers who supply them maize grain annually.
 With formal contractual agreements with the farmers, Food Chain Millers was able to purchase about 4,320 tons of maize grain in 2019, and in turn processed 3,600 tons and 720 tons of maize flour and animal feed, respectively.

-Capitalizing on its success in Nakuru, Food Chain Millers has subsequently gained access to the larger Nairobi market through a purchase order (Picture 4) dated 10 December 2019 from Unga Limited to supply 15,000 bags of 90 kg maize grain worth KES 45Millions (USD 450,0001) of DroughtTEGO® and other climate smart maize grade 1 sifted flour with 13% moisture.
-Unga Limited is a milling company located in
+Capitalizing on its success in Nakuru, Food Chain Millers has subsequently gained access to the larger Nairobi market through a purchase order (Picture 4) dated 10 December 2019 from Unga Limited to supply 15,000 bags of 90 kg maize grain worth KES 45 Millions (USD 450,000) of DroughtTEGO® and